conradmr94/MyPlanner/README.md

 - **Progress Tracking**: Visual progress indicators and completion statistics
 - **Firebase Integration**: Cloud sync when signed in, offline support when signed out

-### 🤖 AI Assistant
-- **Task-Aware Chat**: Ask questions about your specific tasks and get accurate information
-- **Interactive Chat**: Get productivity tips, task management advice, and general help
-- **Context-Aware Responses**: AI has access to your current task list and can answer questions about them
-- **Always Available**: Chat button in header for quick access without disrupting your workflow
-- **Compact Design**: Chat window stays within half the screen to keep other components visible

 ### 📝 Rich Note-Taking
 - **Markdown Support**: Full markdown formatting with live preview